Skip to Content

 Ingredients needed for white chocolate ganache.

-How to make White Chocolate Ganache:
+How to Make White Chocolate Ganache:

 This white chocolate ganache recipe takes only 10 minutes!
 We use a double boiler setup, or a glass or metal (heat-safe) bowl on top of simmering water.
+You can also nuke the cream then pour it over the chocolate.

 The trick to making white chocolate ganache is to use gentle, indirect heat to slowly melt the chocolate since white chocolate can burn easily.